-Based on this declaration, the bank established five dimensions, each of which comprising a set of metrics associated with the key risks involved, combining complementary measurements and seeking a comprehensive view of its exposure:
+Based on this declaration, the bank established six dimensions, each of which comprising a set of metrics associated with the key risks involved, combining complementary measurements and seeking a comprehensive view of its exposure:

-- Capitalization: establishes that Itaú Unibanco should have sufficient capital to protect itself against a serious recession or stress events without the need to adjust its capital structure under adverse circumstances.
-It is monitored by following up the bank's capital ratios, in usual or stress situations, and the institution's debt issue ratings. - Liquidity: establishes that the institution's liquidity should be able to support long stress periods.
+• Capitalization: establishes that Itaú Unibanco should have sufficient capital to protect itself against a serious recession or stress events without the need to adjust its capital structure under adverse circumstances.
+It is monitored by following up the bank's capital ratios, in usual or stress situations, and the institution's debt issue ratings.

+• Liquidity: establishes that Itaú Unibanco liquidity should be able to support long stress periods.
 It is monitored by following up on liquidity ratios.

-- Composition of results: establishes that business will mainly focus on Latin America, where Itaú Unibanco will have a diversified range of customers and products, with low appetite for results volatility and high risk.
-This dimension includes business and profitability, as well as market and credit risks aspects.
-The metrics monitored by the bank seek to ensure, by means of exposure concentration limits such as, for example, industry sectors, quality of counterparties, countries and geographic regions and risk factors, a suitable composition of the bank's portfolios, aiming at low volatility of results and business sustainability. - Operational risk: focuses on controlling operational risk events that may adversely impact the bank's business strategy and operations.
-This control is carried out by monitoring key operational risk events and incurred losses. - Reputation: deals with risks that may impact brand value and the institution's reputation before its customers, employees, regulators, investors and the general public.
-In this dimension, risks are monitored by following up on customers' satisfaction or dissatisfaction, media exposure and observation of the institution's conduct.
+• Composition of results: establishes that business will mainly focus on Latin America, where Itaú Unibanco will have a diversified range of customers and products, with low appetite for results volatility and high risk.
+This dimension includes business and profitability, as well as market risk and IRRBB, underwriting and credit risk, including social, environmental and climate dimensions.
+The metrics monitored seek to ensure, by means of exposure concentration limits such as, for example, industry sectors, quality of counterparties, countries and geographic regions and risk factors, a suitable composition of the bank's portfolios, aiming at low volatility of results and business sustainability.

+• Operational risk: focuses on controlling operational risk events that may adversely impact the bank's business strategy and operations.
+This control is carried out by monitoring key operational risk events and incurred losses.

+• Reputation: deals with risks that may impact our brand value and the institution's reputation before its customers, employees, regulators, investors and the general public.
+In this dimension, risks are monitored by observation of the institution's conduct.